 Manual inspection supports a PDF view where sequence execution instructions or other relevant information can be displayed for operators in the production line.
-This article will go into detail on how to set up and configure this feature.
+This article will explain how to upload or reference PDF, and how to assign them to steps in the Manual Inspection.
+Editing manual inspection sequences is done in the Production Manager (Control Panel > process & production > Production Manager)

 Setting up instruction PDFs are done while designing manual inspection sequences, please read the following article to learn how the use the WWF designer: